Contact Us - AMCHP Staff

 Carolyn McCoy, MPH

-Senior Policy Manager; Region II Liaison; Public Policy & Government Affairs Team
+Senior Policy Manager; Region II Liaison; Health Reform Implementation, Program Team

 Carolyn McCoy, MPH, is the Senior Policy Manager at AMCHP.
 In her role she works primarily on the AMCHP National Center for Health Reform Implementation and related work.
 Ms. McCoy has over 11 years of professional experience in politics, policy and public health.
 Previously, she worked for the National Association of County and City Health Officials and the Pan American Health Organization/World Health Organization, as well as the political polling firm Greenberg Quinlan Rosner Research.
 She also completed internships with both the Venice Family Clinic and the office of U.S. Sen. Dianne Feinstein (D-CA).
 Ms. McCoy received her Bachelor of Arts Degree in political science from the University of California, Los Angeles.
 She also earned her Master of Public Health Degree with a concentration in maternal and child health from UCLA and is professionally trained in public health informatics.
 She is proficient in written and spoken Spanish.